fefe974/kickstarter-analysis/README.md

 # kickstarter-analysis
-Analysis on kickstarter using outcomes data based on their launch dataes and funding goals.
+Analysis on kickstarter using outcomes data based on their launch dates and funding goals.